c6o/docs/content/guides/commands/teleport.md

 ### Why is `sudo` required?

-Teleport requires access to make modifications to your local `hosts` file, which can only be done with elevated root access.
+Teleport makes modifications to your operating system's DNS in order to resolve in-cluster resources.
+This can only be done with elevated permissions.

 Root access is only required once to elevate the `czctl` command's priviledge by issuing the command: